These vegan nachos are covered in nacho cheese and loaded with amazing ingredients for the ultimate result. You'll never miss the dairy!

 - Sour cream

-The steps are pretty basic, and will change depending on what you choose to make or buy, but here is the gist of how you create the most ultimate of comfort foods:
+The steps are pretty basic, and will change depending on what you choose to make or buy and if you are making a big batch or individual servings.

-The ingredients listed above are our go to toppings, but you really can put anything on nachos.
+The ingredients for this vegan nachos recipe listed above are our go to toppings, but you really can put anything on nachos.
 I like to pile them on with anything and everything.
 Here are some more of our favorites:

 - Bean dip